 RiverGanga Foundation also has purchased and owns all of the computers, software, audio and video equipment, web services, and even the van we use to travel to events.

-RiverGanga Foundation is John and Carla spending an average of ten hours a day, every day:
+RiverGanga Foundation is John and Carla, each working an average of 10 hours a day, every day of the week:

-Since 2011, RiverGanga Foundation, which is to say us — all of us since nothing happens without your support — has taken on a breathtaking project: the worldwide propagation of the simple idea of inward looking at the experience of being me to enough people so that everyone has a chance to at least hear of it.
+Since 2011, RiverGanga Foundation, which is to say all of us, since nothing happens without your support, has taken on a breathtaking project: the worldwide propagation of the simple idea of inward looking at the experience of being me to enough people so that everyone has a chance to at least hear of it.